alexcontarino/personal-projects/README.md

 Welcome!

-In May 2025, I decided to start moving my personal projects onto GitHub.
-I suppose I am doing this for the same reasons most people do:
+In May 2025, I decided to start moving my personal projects onto GitHub, driven I suppose by the usual reasons:
 1) Actually finish projects that I start
 2) Force myself to comprehensible code
 3) Showcase the portfolio of things I have been working on for human consumption